-Hard-coded sRGB parameters in default high bit depth GIMP
+Hard-coded sRGB parameters in default high bit depth babl, GEGL, and GIMP

 GIMP depends on babl and GEGL.
 The high bit depth babl/GEGL/GIMP 2.9/2.10 code base contains hard-coded sRGB parameters that affect the result of just about every editing operation provided by the GIMP UI.
 So if you try to edit images in wider gamut working spaces such as Rec.2020, ACEScg, AdobeRGB1998, or ProPhotoRGB, the hard-coded sRGB parameters will produce wrong editing results.

 My patched babl/GEGL/GIMP eliminates the hard-coded sRGB parameters and so can be used to edit images in any well-behaved RGB working space.

 Written October 2014.
 Updated July 2016.

 Why you might like to use Elle Stone's patched babl/GEGL/GIMP

 As explained in Sections B and C below, the default high bit depth babl/GEGL/GIMP 2.9/2.10 code base contains hard-coded sRGB parameters that affect the result of just about every editing operation provided by the GIMP UI.
 So if you try to edit images in wider gamut working spaces such as Rec.2020, ACEScg, AdobeRGB1998, or ProPhotoRGB, the hard-coded sRGB parameters will incorrect editing results.

 Unlike default babl/GEGL/GIMP ("default GIMP" for short), my patched babl/GEGL/GIMP ("patched GIMP" for short) can be used to edit images in any well-behaved RGB working space.